Go to the 3DEP Products and Services Web page to find information about elevation data.

 There are a number of Mac programs that will read elevation files.
 A few open source programs are:

-The elevation point query service interpolates elevations from the 1/3 arc-second DEM dataset in The National Map.
+The elevation point query service returns elevations from the 1/3 arc-second DEM dataset in The National Map.

 All 3DEP products available through The National Map are in the public domain and may be used without restriction.
 The USGS does request that proper credit be given when used for redistribution, resale, presentation or publication.